mohammadkhorshed/DS-ML-Assignments/README.md

 # 🧠 DS-ML-Assignments

-This repository contains a collection of assignments and practical notebooks from my **Data Science and Machine Learning** course.
+This repository contains a collection of assignments and practical notebooks from my **Data Science and Machine Learning** course at **AI Quest Intelligence**.
 These assignments are completed using **Python** and are designed to strengthen my understanding of essential DS/ML concepts through hands-on practice.

 ---